Bright-04/terraform-atlantis-workshop/POLICY-CHECK-FIX-SUMMARY.md

 1. **Rego Syntax Errors**: The policy files used outdated Rego syntax
 2. **Volume Mount Issues**: Policies weren't properly mounted in the Atlantis container
+3. **Path Configuration Issue**: Atlantis was looking for policies in wrong path
-3. **Conftest Version Issues**: Atlantis was trying to download conftest version 0.46.0 but failing
+4. **Conftest Version Issues**: Atlantis was trying to download conftest version 0.46.0 but failing

 ## 🛠️ Solutions Applied